DataDog/datadog-cloudformation-resources/README.md

 4. In your AWS account, [create your AWS stack][3] that includes any of the registered Datadog resources.

-More information about the available commands and workflows can be found at the official [AWS documentation][14].
+For more information about the available commands and workflows, see the the official [AWS documentation][14].

 ## Resources available